 - 1. Use Select Engine Kernel to choose the programming language that your project uses. - 2.
-Use Select Engine Profile to select the number of CPU cores and memory to be used. - 3.
+Make sure that you select Workbench as the Editor. - 3.
+Use Select Engine Profile to select the number of CPU cores and memory to be used. - 4.
 Click Launch Session.